Dreams – the Top Ten Most Common Dreams

 Some dreams are sexually explicit; others cloak eroticism in symbols.
 They may express your sexual fantasies, but don’t take them too literally.
 A dream lover may not necessarily be someone you’d want to know in life!
 He may just symbolise an aspect of your sexuality that needs to be expressed.

 Are you escaping from something dangerous in the dream like a wild animal?
 Then perhaps your dream symbolizes an escape from destructive emotions.
 Perhaps you are working too hard at climbing the ladder of success.

 If you’re filled with a fear of the dizzy heights you may need more self-confidence.

 You may be at a critical point in your life and fear loosing control.
 Emotionally you may feel as if you are ‘teetering on the brink’ or feel that your life is like a ‘cliff hanger’ movie.
 If you dream of climbing a cliff, it may show how you are trying to overcome an obstacle.
 Once over this problem the way ahead is smooth and even.

 To dream of flying is usually a pleasant experience and is accompanied by a sense of exhilaration and freedom.
 Rarely is the dream accompanied by a fear of heights or of falling.

-Flying may symbolise liberation from something that’s been troubling you.
+Flying may symbolize liberation from something that’s been troubling you.
 The obstructions and shackles that have held you down have been released and you can now experience the same sense of freedom that we see in the birds that soar in the sky.
-The sky may symbolise awareness and spirituality so to dream of flying can represent expansion of your life and knowledge.
+The sky may symbolize awareness and spirituality so to dream of flying can represent expansion of your life and knowledge.